How to Become an Occupational Health Nurse

 Typically, OHNs hold a 4-year bachelor’s degree in nursing and gain experience as occupational health nurses before entering the field.
 Many decide to go back to school to earn their Master of Science in Nursing (MSN)with a specialty in public health or a related field.
 Others may choose to earn a master’s degree in a business-related field.

 Registered nurses in general can anticipate an excellent job outlook due to the current nursing shortage.
-According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, registered nurses with grow at a rate of 16 percent—which is much faster than average—as a result of retirements and natural attrition.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, registered nurses with grow at a rate of 15 percent—which is much faster than average—as a result of retirements and natural attrition.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.